kripy/to-the-resque/README.md

-# Kripy: To The Resque
+# To The Resque

 Okay.
 I've always wanted to play around with background jobs so, as with all my stuff, I looked for something that I could easily deploy to Heroku.
 I found Trineo's [Resque example](https://github.com/trineo/resque-example) and, after a fare amount of wrangling, managed to get it going.
 Thing was: I only wanted this to work on a single dyno.
 As it turns out, Unicorn allows you to get a couple of workers running.
 I think.
 Either that or I'm going to cop a charge (not) from Heroku.

 This is a work in progress.
+I've been having a [few issues](https://github.com/kripy/redis-symbol) with the Sinatra Redis gem so looking at pulling it out and using the [Redis](https://github.com/redis/redis-rb) gem.

 ## MIT LICENSE